-We are living through unprecedented times, and college students are being uniquely impacted by our global pandemic.
-In addition to the normal pressures and challenges students often face, you might also be experiencing a myriad of emotions related to COVID-19 and the resulting changes to your college experience – including anxiety, grief, disappointment, or isolation.
-The ongoing racial violence occurring across our nation is placing an additional emotional burden on many students, especially Black students and other students of color.
+COVID-19 continues to impact the lives of Cornell students in a variety of ways.
+In addition to the normal pressures and challenges students often face, you might also be experiencing a myriad of emotions related to living through a global pandemic and its impact on your health, well-being, and college experience.
+The ongoing racial reckoning occurring across our nation is placing an additional emotional burden on many students, especially Black students and other students of color.

-The good news is there are many things you can do to support and maintain your mental health.
+The good news is there are many things you can do to support and maintain your mental health, even during these uncertain times.
 Please refer to the information and resources below for self-care tips and online support.

 And if you're struggling, help is available.
-Options for care are listed at the bottom of this page.
+Options for support are listed the bottom of this page.

 - Start each day with intentionality – Ask yourself these three questions: What will help me to feel healthy today?
 What will help me to feel connected today?
 What will give me a sense of purpose today?

 - Prioritize self-care – Try to get enough sleep, eat well, and get in some exercise.

 - Connect with others – Find ways to stay socially connected, even if you need to physically distance.